NVIDIA-Omniverse/ANARI-USD/README.md

 ### Prerequisites #

-- For Linux, use GCC-9 or higher, USD 22.xx (to avoid C++ ABI issues), OpenVDB 10.
-- On Windows this library builds against USD versions 22.xx, OpenVDB 10.
+On Windows and Linux this library builds against USD versions 22.xx, OpenVDB 10.

-- A USD install in any of the following ways (depending on desired capabilities):
+USD can be built/installed in any of the following ways (depending on desired capabilities):
+    - Get prebuilt USD + Omniverse packages from Omniverse launcher according to [Downloading the Omniverse libraries](#downloading-the-omniverse-libraries)
+    - Build USD from source (https://github.com/PixarAnimationStudios/USD/), optionally with OpenVDB support according to [Building USD Manually](#building-usd-manually)
+        - For release/debug versions, observe the directory structure guidelines in [Debug Builds](#debug-builds) section
     - Get prebuilt USD packages from https://developer.nvidia.com/usd#bin (No OpenVDB or Omniverse support)
-    - Get prebuilt USD + Omniverse packages from Omniverse launcher according to [Downloading the Omniverse libraries](#downloading-the-omniverse-libraries) (no OpenVDB support)
-    - Automatic installation of USD as part of the superbuild, see `superbuild/README.md` (Experimental, no Omniverse support)
+    - Automatic installation of USD as part of the superbuild, see `superbuild/README.md` (Experimental)

-    - Build USD from source (https://github.com/PixarAnimationStudios/USD/) with OpenVDB support according to [Building USD Manually](#building-usd-manually) (no Omniverse support)
-        - For release/debug versions, observe the directory structure guidelines in [Debug Builds](#debug-builds) section
+Note that on Linux, GCC only guarantees forward ABI-compatibility, so libraries downloaded from external sources built with newer versions of GCC than the USD device may not link to it properly.

 ### Building the ANARI USD device #

+From this directory, run `mkdir _build && cd _build`, after which there are two ways to build the USD Device:

-The best way to build is to run `cmake(-gui)` on the `superbuild` subdir, for detailed instructions see `superbuild/README.md`.
+- Superbuild: run `(c)cmake(-gui)` on the `../superbuild` subdir, for detailed instructions see `superbuild/README.md`.

-In short, use the above to set `USD_ROOT_DIR` to the directory containing the `/include` and `/lib` subfolders (or `/debug` and `/release`, see [Debug Builds](#debug-builds)), and optionally an `OpenVDB_ROOT` or `OMNICLIENT_ROOT_DIR` with `OMNIUSDRESOLVER_ROOT_DIR` (typically `omni_client_library` and `omni_usd_resolver` from the connect sample deps).
-After configuring and generating the superbuild, the actual projects and dependencies are configured, generated and built with `cmake --build . --config [Release|Debug]`
+- Regular build: Directly run `(c)cmake(-gui)` on the root directory.
+    - Example with Omniverse support, without OpenVDB: `ccmake .. -DUSD_DEVICE_USE_OMNIVERSE=ON -DANARI_ROOT_DIR=<anari_install_path> -DUSD_ROOT_DIR=<usd_install_path> -DOMNIUSDRESOLVER_ROOT_DIR=<omni_usd_resolver_install_path> -DOMNICLIENT_ROOT_DIR=<omni_client_install_path> -DPython_ROOT_DIR=<python_install_path> -DPython_FIND_STRATEGY_LOCATION=ON -DCMAKE_POSITION_INDEPENDENT_CODE=ON`

+After configuring and generating any of the above builds, run `cmake --build . --config [Release|Debug]`

 ### Usage notes #

-- Device name is `usd`
+- Library and device names are both `usd`
 - All device-specific parameters are prefixed with `usd::`
+- See `usd_device_features.json` for parameter names and descriptions
 - Examples in `examples/anariTutorial_usd(_time).c`

+More details about specific parameters and unsupported features follow below.

+### Basic parameters #

 Specific ANARIDevice object parameters:
 - Set `usd::serialize.location` string to the output location on disk, `usd::serialize.outputBinary` bool for binary or text output.
 These parameters are **immutable** (after first `anariCommit`).